carjun/darknet_for_toy/README.md

 2. toyallframes.
 This mode will record the result images for all the frames.

 3. toyboxes.
 This mode will record all the coordinates for all boxes in each image.

+Their usages are the same as the recall, train, etc., modes in the original darknet program.